datastaxdevs/workshop-graphql-netflix/README.md

 ✅ In graphQL playground, change tab to now use `graphql`.
 Edit the end of the URl to change from `system` to the name of your keyspace: `netflix_keyspace`

-✅ Populate HTTP HEADER variable `x-cassandra-token` on the bottom of the page with your token as shown below (again !! yes this is not the same tab)
+✅ Populate **HTTP HEADER** variable `x-cassandra-token` on the bottom of the page with your token as shown below (again !! yes this is not the same tab)

 ![image](img/graphql-playground-2.png?raw=true)

-✅ In GraphQL Playground,populate the `reference_list` table with the following values:
+✅ In GraphQL Playground,populate the `reference_list` table with the following values

+- Copy the following mutation on the left panel

 ```yaml
 mutation insertGenres {